excoffierleonard/duplicacy_b2/README.md

 - `BACKUP_PATH_1`: Path to the folder you want to back up.
 - `BACKUP_FOLDER_NAME_1`: How the backup folder will be named in the backup.

+> In the case where you use an `.env` and you wish to not use the `THREADS` or `TZ` environment variable: you must delete their lines from (or simply not include them in) the `compose.yaml`.

 ## Usage

 ### Preferred Method: Using Docker Compose